Compare 6 month term deposits

 During this investment period, you will not have easy access to this money, unless you’re willing to pay a penalty fee for early access.
 However, you will earn interest on your deposit at a fixed interest rate, growing your wealth over time.

 Because you’ll know your term length and fixed interest rate, it’s possible to calculate how much interest you can earn on a term deposit ahead of time.
 This can be helpful when it comes to organising your budget.

 What happens after the six-month period?

-It’s easy to simply leave your money where it is, especially if the end of your six-month special term deposit takes you by surprise.
-Make sure you know when the end of your term deposit is coming up so that you can appropriately plan your next steps.
+It’s easy to simply leave your money where it is, especially if the end of your six-month term deposit takes you by surprise.
+Your bank will often notify you that you’re approaching the end of you term deposit, but it’s also a good idea to make your own note of the date, so you can plan your next steps ahead of time.